2023 Karnataka Legislative Assembly election

-Legislative Assembly elections are scheduled to be held in Karnataka before May 2023 to elect all 224 members of the Karnataka Legislative Assembly.
+Legislative Assembly elections were held in Karnataka on 10 May 2023 to elect all 224 members of the Karnataka Legislative Assembly.
+The votes were counted and the results were declared on 13 May 2023.

+The election saw a final voter turnout of 73.84%, the highest ever recorded in the history of Legislative Assembly elections in Karnataka.

+The Indian National Congress won the election in a landslide by getting 135 seats, making it their biggest win by seats and vote share in Karnataka since the 1989 elections.
+The Bharatiya Janata Party and the Janata Dal (Secular) conceded defeat, finishing second and third, respectively.

 Background

-The tenure of Karnataka Legislative Assembly is scheduled to end on 24 May 2023.
+The tenure of the Karnataka Legislative Assembly ended on 24 May 2023.
 The previous assembly elections were held in May 2018.
-After the election, coalition of Janata Dal (Secular) and Indian National Congress formed the state government, with H. D. Kumaraswamy becoming Chief Minister.
+The Indian National Congress won the election in a landslide by getting 135 seats, making it their biggest win by seats and vote share in Karnataka since the 1989 elections.

 Political developments

-In July 2019, the coalition government collapsed due to resignations by several members of INC and JD(S) in the assembly.
+In July 2019, the coalition government collapsed due to resignations by several members of Congress and JD(S) in the assembly.
 Subsequently, Bharatiya Janata Party formed the state government, with B. S. Yediyurappa becoming Chief Minister.

 On 26 July 2021, Yediyurappa resigned from Chief Minister's post and Basavaraj Bommai was sworn in as the new Chief Minister on 28 July 2021.

+Defections before polls

 On 19 February 2023, BJP leader H.D.
 Thammaiah joined Congress along with his supporters.
-On 9 March 2023, BJP MLC Puttanna joined INC giving another shock to BJP.
+On 9 March 2023, BJP MLC Puttanna joined the Congress.
+Former Karnataka Chief Minister Jagadish Shettar quit BJP on 16 April 2023 and joined Congress the next day.
+Other leaders that left BJP before the polls include Laxman Savadi, M P Kumaraswamy and R. Shankar.